-True to UC Berkeley’s public mission, embARC will include an overall theme of civic responsibility by partnering with a local community organization to tackle an authentic community improvement project.
-Through this community partnership, students will employ the tools they learn in studios, workshops, and lectures to make a difference on real-world community development and design issues.
+True to UC Berkeley’s public mission, embARC includes an overall theme of civic responsibility by partnering with a local community organization to design a community improvement project.
+Through this partnership, students employ the tools they learn in the design studios, digital and fabrication workshops, and lectures to make an impact on authentic community issues.

 2017 Community Client: UC Berkeley Food Pantry

-According to their website, the Food Pantry is a "direct response to the need among the student population to juggle the costs of living with the costs of obtaining a university degree, and thus many students are finding themselves choosing between essentials such as food and the costs of college."
+In 2017, the embARC Community Build partnered with the UC Berkeley Food Pantry, an organization that offers "a direct response to the need among the student population to juggle the costs of living with the costs of obtaining a university degree, and thus many students are finding themselves choosing between essentials such as food and the costs of college."

-embARC students will be building a series of mobile carts and trailers designed to ease the friction in distribution of food from UC Berkeley's farm and garden spaces to the Food Pantry, increase the visibility and accessibility of the Food Pantry on campus, and empower food insecure students to put together delicious and nutrient-rich meals from the Food Pantry's offerings.
+embARC students built a series of mobile carts and trailers designed to ease the friction in distribution of food from UC Berkeley's farm and garden spaces to the Food Pantry, increase the visibility and accessibility of the Food Pantry on campus, and empower food insecure students to put together delicious and nutrient-rich meals from the Food Pantry's offerings.

-Students will gain insight into the designer-client relationship through an examination of the design research process, and will have hands-on engagement with the fabrication component of the Design Build, including metalworking, woodworking and digital fabrication.
+Community Build students gained insight into the designer-client relationship through an examination of the design research process, and experienced hands-on engagement with the fabrication component of the Community Build, including metalworking, woodworking and digital fabrication.

-embARC's Design Build will run in tandem with the Sustainable Planning Workshop, which will investigate the context for campus food insecurity, identifying hubs and outliers in the campus food system chain and seeking to understand the larger food justice movement that is taking hold in urban areas across the country.
+The Community Build ran in tandem with the Sustainable City Planning Workshop, which investigated the context for campus food insecurity, identified hubs and outliers in the campus food system chain and sought to understand the larger food justice movement that is taking hold in urban areas across the country.

 The embARC program is extremely grateful to the UC Berkeley Basic Needs Committee for a generous grant for materials and to Mike's Bikes for a crucial in-kind donation that will increase the effectiveness of this project exponentially.